awsdocs/aws-data-exchange-user-guide/doc_source/subscribing-to-product.md

 **Note**
 You lose access to a product's datashares after your subscription expires\.

-For more information about how to subscribe to a Amazon Redshift data set, see [Tutorial: Subscribe to Worldwide Event Attendance \(Test Product\) on AWS Data Exchange](subscriber-tutorial-RS-product.md)\.
+For more information about how to subscribe to an Amazon Redshift data set, see [Tutorial: Subscribe to Worldwide Event Attendance \(Test Product\) on AWS Data Exchange](subscriber-tutorial-RS-product.md)\.

-## Request a recommendation for a data product<a name="request-new-products"></a>
+## Viewing and downloading a data dictionary \(if included\)<a name="view-download-dictionaries"></a>

-If you're unable to ﬁnd a product in the catalog, you can request personalized recommendations from the [AWS Data Exchange Data Discovery Team](https://aws.amazon.com/data-exchange/discover-data/)\.
+Providers can attach data dictionaries to products that contain file\-based data, APIs, or Amazon Redshift data sets\.
+The following procedures describe how to view and download a data dictionary if one is included in the subscribed product\.

+For more information about data dictionaries and samples, see [Data dictionaries and samples](product-subscriptions.md#dictionaries-and-samples)\.

-**To request a data product recommendation**
+**To view and download a data dictionary**

 1. Open and sign in to the [AWS Data Exchange console](https://console.aws.amazon.com/dataexchange)\.

-1. On the left side navigation pane, under **Discover data products**, choose **Request data product**\.
+1. In the left navigation pane, under **My subscriptions**, choose **Entitled data**\.

-1. Enter specific details about the product you want and then choose **Submit**\.
+1. On the **Entitled data page**, expand a product and choose a data set\.

-   You should receive a response from the AWS Data Exchange Data Discovery Team within 2 business days\.

-## Unsubscribe from a product<a name="unsubscribe-product"></a>

-**Note**
-If you require immediate removal of a subscription, contact AWS Data Exchange Customer Support via the [AWS Support Center](https://console.aws.amazon.com/support/home#/case/create?issueType=customer-service&serviceCode=service-data-exchange )\.

-**To unsubscribe from a product**

-1. Open and sign in to the [AWS Data Exchange console](https://console.aws.amazon.com/dataexchange)\.

-1. From the left navigation pane, under **My subscriptions**, choose **Subscriptions**\.

-1. Select the subscription from which you want to unsubscribe\.

-1. Under **Renewal terms**, turn off the **Auto\-renewal enabled** option\.

-1. Do not export any more data, and let the subscription run its course\.
-**Note**
-For paid products, consult the provider's refund policy\.
-Contact the provider for any exceptions\.
+1. On the data set details page, choose the **Data dictionary** tab\.
+   + View the data dictionary on the **Data dictionary** tab\.
+   + Download the data dictionary by choosing **Download** and then saving the file to your computer\.